Connor McDavid: 2021–2025: Stanley Cup Finals and Conn Smythe Trophy

 In the summer 2023 off-season, the Oilers hired Jeff Jackson, McDavid's longtime agent, to serve as the CEO of hockey operations.
 McDavid vowed that it would be "Cup or bust" for the team going into the 2023–24 season.
 The team had a "disastrous" start to the season, winning only two of their first ten games and sitting second-to-last in the NHL.
 McDavid missed games due to injury in this period, and at the same point was tied for 57th in league scoring.
 On November 12, the team fired coach Woodcroft and replaced him with Kris Knoblauch, who had previously been McDavid's coach with the Erie Otters.
 At the time of the coaching change, the Oilers had a 3–9–1 record.
 The Athletic remarked that the hirings of Jackson and Knoblauch "have put the spotlight squarely on McDavid," given their prior relations to him.
 The team's fortunes soon revived under Knoblauch, and McDavid saw his scoring surge.
 On April 15, 2024, McDavid recorded his 100th assist of the 2023–24 season on a goal by Zach Hyman in a 9–2 win over the San Jose Sharks to become the first NHL player in over three decades and the fourth player in NHL history (alongside Wayne Gretzky, Mario Lemieux and Bobby Orr) to achieve the feat.
-After ending the season with 32 goals and 100 assists for 132 points in 76 games, McDavid and the Oilers would eliminate the Los Angeles Kings in the first round for the third straight season in five games, the Vancouver Canucks in seven games and the Dallas Stars in six games in the third round to help clinch the Oilers first appearance in the Stanley Cup Final since 2006.
+After ending the season with 32 goals and 100 assists for 132 points in 76 games, McDavid and the Oilers eliminated the Los Angeles Kings in the first round for the third straight season in five games, the Vancouver Canucks in seven games and the Dallas Stars in six games in the third round to help clinch the Oilers first appearance in the Stanley Cup Final since 2006.
 After losing the first three games of the series against the Florida Panthers, McDavid led the team on a comeback to avert elimination with a historic scoring surge in the next two games.
 In game four, he registered his 32nd assist of the playoffs on a goal by Dylan Holloway, breaking Wayne Gretzky's record for most assists in one playoff year in an 8–1 victory.
 Following a dominant performance in which he scored four points during a 5–3 victory in the fifth game, McDavid achieved a historic feat by becoming the first player in NHL history to achieve back-to-back games with four points or more in the Stanley Cup Finals.
 Additionally, he also holds the record for most points accumulated over two games in the Stanley Cup Finals.
 The Oilers forced the series to seven games, but were ultimately defeated.
 McDavid was awarded the Conn Smythe Trophy as the most valuable player of the postseason.
 He was the sixth person from the losing finalist team to receive the award, only the second forward (after Reggie Leach in 1976) to do so, and the first person since Jean-Sébastien Giguère of the Mighty Ducks of Anaheim in 2003.
+McDavid did not accept the trophy when it was presented on the ice and remained with his teammates in the locker room, later commenting that "[he] wouldn't have gone out there for a million dollars."